Why you should consider consigning

 A2

-No, However this is a specialty sale and to properly catalog and advertise your items (maximum return) you should consign early.
+No, However we offer specialty sales and to properly catalog and advertise your items (maximum return) you should consign early.
+Plan 12 months in advance.

 Q3